skybrud/Skybrud.Umbraco.Redirects/README.md

 #### Adding a Redirects tab to the Content dashboard

-This step is optinal, but if you wish to show redirects at a global level, you can add a *Redirects* tab to the dashboard of the *Content* section.
+This step is optional, but if you wish to show redirects at a global level, you can add a *Redirects* tab to the dashboard of the *Content* section.
 To do this, open up `~/Config/Dashboard.config`, and search for the line with `<section alias="StartupDashboardSection">`.
 This particular `<section>` element describes the tabs of the *Content* section.
 THe *Redirects* tab can be added by adding the following XML as a child element:

 ```xml
 <tab caption="Redirects">